DLite Concepts#

 Figure 2 shows the datamodel hierarchy implemented in DLite.
 As a user, you will almost always deal with only entities or data instances, but the hierarchy gives DLite a strong and theoretically well-defined schema.

-The actual data or Data instances are instances of the Entity that describes them.
+At the lowest level of abstraction we have the actual data or data instances.
+Metadata that describe data instances are (for historical reasons and compatibility with SOFT) called entities.
 Entities are instances of the EntitySchema.
-The EntitySchema is an instance of the BasicMetadataSchema and an instance of itself (meaning that it can be used to describe itself).
+The EntitySchema is an instance of the BasicMetadataSchema, which is an instance of itself (meaning that it can be used to describe itself).
 Hence, in DLite everything is an instance.
 This has a practical implication that the API for instances can be applied to all metadata as well.
 Since the BasicMetadataSchema can describe itself, no more abstraction levels are needed, making the DLite metadata schema complete and well-defined.

 From Figure 2, one can also see that collections are simply instances of the CollectionEntity.